ceford/cefjdemos-data-jdm-help/articles/es/articles/articles-edit.md

 **Metadatos**

 - **Metadescripción**.
 Un párrafo para ser utilizado como la descripción de la página.
-[Learn more.](https://docs.joomla.org/Using_The_Meta_Description/en "Using The Meta Description/en")
 - **Metapalabras clave**.
 Entry for keywords.
-[Learn more.](https://docs.joomla.org/Using_Keywords/en "Using Keywords/en")
 - **Robots**.
 The instructions for web 'robots' that browse to this page.
-Set 'Use Global' in [Global Configuration](https://docs.joomla.org/Help4.x:Site_Global_Configuration/en#robots "Help4.x:Site Global Configuration/en").
+Set 'Use Global' in Global Configuration.
 - **Autor**.
 Entrada para un nombre de Autor dentro de los metadatos.
 - **Derechos del contenido**.
 Describe what rights others have to use this content.